MonoGame/MonoGame.Samples/FuelCell/Documentation/6-FuelCell-Ships-passing-in-the-night.md

 }
 ```

-This checks for intersection between the bounding spheres of the carrier and the fuel cell.
+This checks for the intersection between the bounding spheres of the carrier and the fuel cell.
 This is the essence of the procedure discussed in [How To: Detect Whether Two Models Collide]().

 Go ahead and remove the now-redundant check (located in `FuelCell.Draw`) to see if the fuel cell is retrieved before drawing.
 That check is now being made in the FuelCellGame.Draw method.
 This completes the code support for the first collision event.